------

 9.0

-• Increased seismic activity in Pacific Ring of Fire acknowledged by governments
+• Increased seismic activity in Pacific Ring of Fire regions

 Claude